SagarMaheshwary/laravel-basics/readme.md

   composer install
 ```

-- rename .env.example to .env and add your database and mail driver credentials.
+- rename .env.example to .env and add your database.

 - generate application key.